Copyright 2010 - 2016 by Mario Vaden

 See also Triplicate News: Redwood Film Making

-The top image at right, is Howland Hill Giant in Jedediah Smith redwoods.
-That's not the area of the movie, but about 10 miles away south of the filming location and shows the general look of the forest in that area.
+The previous image, was Simpson Reed grove in Jedediah Smith redwoods.
+That's not the area of the movie but about 10 miles south of the real filming location.
+It still shows the general appearance of the forest in that area and Humboldt redwood parks.

 Unlike Jedediah Smith redwoods which still remains as protected old growth, the redwood forest seen in Return of the Jedi for Endor was completely logged and harvested.
 More or less what you would call a clearcut.